simonsobs/scheduler/docs/state.rst

 * hwp_spinning
 * hwp_dir
+* boresight_rot_now

 lat.State( tel.State )
 -----------------------
-The LAT does not have a boresight access but it does have a co-rotator that can do weird boresight rotations. boresight = elevation - 60 - corotator.
+The LAT does not have a boresight axis but it does have a co-rotator that can do weird boresight rotations. boresight = elevation - 60 - corotator.

 * corotator_now